Where should I send payment for my fees [application fee, license fee, and Neurological Injury Compensation Association (NICA) fee]?

 In order to obtain your medical records, you should send a written request via certified mail to the last known address of the physician (you can find a physician’s last known address on their Practitioner Profile).
 If no response is received within a reasonable amount of time, you can file a complaint through the Consumer Services Unit.

-If you find abandoned medical records, you should contact the Investigative Services Unit, and they will determine the best course of action.
+If you find abandoned medical records, you should contact the Consumer Services Unit, and they will determine the best course of action.

 The Board of Medicine does not have the authority to grant CME hardship exemptions.
 A license cannot be renewed without proof of completion of all CME requirements